MickWest/sitrec/README.md

 - `tests` - Unit tests that can be run by Jest

 Then there are the project build files:
+- `docker-compose.yml` - configures the Docker container
+- `Dockerfile` - configures the Docker image (which goes in the container)
 - `package.json` - top-level descriptor, contains npm scripts for build and deploy.
 It also contains the devDependencies (node modules that are used)
 - `webpack.common.js` - the main configuration file for Webpack.
 The next two files both include this.
+- `webpack.copy-files.js` - a seperate Webpack config to just copy the files wihout rebuilding
 - `webpack.dev.js` - used for development
 - `webpack.prod.js` - used for production/deployment
+- `webpackCopyPatterns.js` - defines what files are copied from the dev folder to the build, and how they are transformed and.or renamed (e.g. custom.env)
 - `config/config.js` - Contains install-specific constants for server paths used by the app
 - `config/config-install.js` - development and production file paths, used by the build system